CMSgov/ab2d/examples/bash/README.md

 3. And save all results for this job to the directory /opt/foo

 Then run the following command
-`./bootstrap -prod --auth $AUTH --contract ABCDE --directory /opt/foo && ./start-job`
+`./bootstrap.sh -prod --auth $AUTH --contract ABCDE --directory /opt/foo &&
+ ./start-job.sh && ./monitor-job.sh && ./download-results.sh`

 ## Scripts Included

+1. bootstrap.sh: prepare environment variables necessary for other scripts using command line arguments
-1. start-job: start a job given an auth token, contract, and environment
+1. start-job.sh: start a job given an auth token, contract, and environment
-2. monitor-job: monitor a running job until it completes
+1. monitor-job.sh: monitor a running job until it completes
-3. download-results: download results from a job that has been run
+1. download-results.sh: download results from a job that has been run
-4. run-job: aggregation of the first three scripts
+1. run-job.sh: aggregation of the first three scripts

-The last script combines the first three steps into one script.
+The last script combines the first four steps into one script.

 ### Other resources included

-1. fn_get_token: take a base64 encoded secret and retrieve a JWT token
+1. fn_get_token.sh: take a base64 encoded secret and retrieve a JWT token
-2. bootstrap: take command line arguments and export variables necessary for other scripts (called individually in start-job, monitor-job, and download-results)

 ## Extended Example Instructions

-For this example the job is being run against sandbox
+For this example the job is run against sandbox.

 ### Running Scripts Individually